xmarcjordanx/CSC3916_Assignment3/README.md

 ## Requirements
 Create a collection in MongoDB to hold information about movies
 - Each entry should contain the following
-    - Title
+    - title (string, required, index)
-    - Year released
+    - releaseDate
-    - Genre (Action, Adventure, Comedy, Drama, Fantasy, Horror, Mystery, Thriller, Western)
+    - genre (Action, Adventure, Comedy, Drama, Fantasy, Horror, Mystery, Thriller, Western, Science Fiction)
     - Array of three actors that were in the film
-        - ActorName
+        - actorName
-        - CharacterName
+        - characterName
     - The movie collection should have at least five movies
 - Create a NodeJS Web API to interact with your database
     - Follow best practices (e.g. /movies collection)